top of page

 Description: Isolates the arms for strength and muscle tone.

 Cavaliere advises that it is beneficial to do a specific biceps exercise, whereas Isreatel advises - to save time - results can also be achieved with a underhand lat pulldown.
 An example of the nuance of strength training.
-I have decided - mostly out of vanity - to include a specific biceps exercise.
+I have decided - mostly out of vanity - to include a specific biceps exercise in my routine.

 Main muscles: Obliques, abs, hips.